Skip to main content

 In short

 • Since November 27, 2024, there has been a ceasefire between Lebanon and Israel.
 It is quieter in large parts of Lebanon, but the situation remains uncertain.
-Read more under News.
+Read more under Current.

 Read the information on https://www.nederlandwereldwijd.nl/crisis/regelen-in-crisissituatie to be prepared in crisis situations.